Saab 96

 About the pictures

 The blue Saab has been observed in several places in Oslo (2019).
 It goes by the name "Åke Svensson" and is owned by Anette Nauf.
 The photos were taken at Fornebu.
 The red 1974 model with a rebuilt front was photographed at the Hobby Car Day at Hof in Vestfold.
 It is for sale (06.06.2020) at Finn.no - click here!
-The red 96 850 Sport is photographed during a car exhibition in Fix-hallen, Tønsberg.
+The red one 96,850 Sports was photographed during a car show in Fix-hallen, Tønsberg.
 The olive green one is a 1973 model photographed at Hoftreffet, Hof in Vestfold.
-The red 2-stroke is photographed at a later Hoftreff.
+The red 2-stroke was photographed at a later Hoftreff.
+The red car with a sled and skis on the roof was my father's first Saab.
+The red Saab along a lake belonged to my father-in-law.
+He changed every three years – always to a Saab and always a red car.

 Click on an image to view in a larger format.